Events and Findings

 Events appear in logs but no findings show up:

-4. Check the findings page filters — severity and status filters might be hiding results.
+SELECT payload FROM findings WHERE payload->>'scan_id' = '<scan_id>' - Check the frontend findings page filters — severity and status filters may be hiding results

 Findings exist but the UI shows nothing:

-2. Check the API response directly: GET /v1/repositories/:id/findings
+- Check the API response directly: